Rajeshwari892/bash-scripting/README.md

 ### PS: Ensure you are inside the repo to executre the git commands  ; We will perform clone once and pull multiple times
 ### tests

-sudo bash launch-ec2.sh frontend : dont forget to add iam role to the instance security settings inorder not to throw error.
+sudo bash launch-ec2.sh frontend dev # dont forget to add iam role to the instance security settings inorder not to throw error.
 To perform as a root, need Iam role to configued sudo bash launch-ec2.sh all dev ssh frontend-dev.roboshop.internal